mnvr/10-distros/README.md

 The banner, logo and other marketing images are from the corresponding distro websites.
 The screenshots are taken by me.
 Both have been modified for presentation purposes.

+The assets were converted to AVIF using [squoosh](https://squoosh.app).